 Remove the foil and peel the rind off the top of the fat cap.
 Cut cross check slits into the fat and about 1/2 inch into the meat of the ham.

-Puree remaining ingredients in a blender.
+Puree remaining ingredients (oranges, brown sugar, vinegar, honey, mustard, cinnamon, salt and cayenne) in a blender to make the glaze.
 Brush some of the glaze all over the ham, making sure to get into the slits.